 Resources for Educators, Families to Discuss School Shootings

-This senseless loss of life will be difficult for adults to process on their own while trying to support children and young people.
-Our students want and need to talk about what they see, remember, and are feeling now; they need the guidance and safety of adults in their lives to be able to navigate their own emotions and trauma in a healthy, safe, and productive way.
-Adults need to be able to acknowledge and address their own emotional responses in order to best support young people.
+Our students want and need to talk about what they see, remember, and are feeling following a school shooting.
+The adults in their lives can provide guidance and support to help youth navigate their own emotions and trauma in a healthy, safe, and productive way.
+Adults also need to be able to acknowledge and address their own emotional responses in order to best support young people.

 The National Association of School Psychologists (NASP) tips for parents and educators to talk with children about violence suggests adults: